MagnumOpuses/common-cv-model/README.md

 [A JobTech Project](https://www.jobtechdev.se)

-# __NOTICE__ While it is the intention of the implementation to follow this standard, some changes need to be made to make that true.
-As soon as these changes are implemented this notice will be removed.

 # Common Data Structure

 This repository contains information about the common data structure that [AF-Connect](https://github.com/MagnumOpuses/af-connect) will be providing as a response.